Sandbach High School & Sixth Form College – September 2018

 Work must be set for classes left without a teacher as a result of the foreseen or unforeseen absence of curriculum area staff.
 The arrangements for the above will be detailed in a Handbook.

-Curriculum area meetings must be held regularly, agendas drawn up, and action points recorded which should be passed to the Headteacher.
+Curriculum area meetings must be held regularly, agendas drawn up, and action points recorded which should be passed to the Headteacher or to the SLT link person.

 When appropriate the Headteacher may require items to be placed on agendas for discussion.
 The Curriculum Leader will be responsible for interpreting school policy for the members of the curriculum area and for ensuring that the philosophy of the curriculum area is understood by members of other curriculum areas.
 In addition, the Curriculum Leader will be responsible for facilitating the compilation of the Growth Plan for his/her subject/curriculum area.